matn7/CS-Notes/src/main/java/basic_java/Java11.md

 - You want to specify the behavior of a particular data type, but you are not concerned about who implements its behavior.
 - You want to separate different behavior.
-- The Collections API is an excellent wxample, we have the List interface and implementations ArrayList and LinkedList.
+- The Collections API is an excellent example, we have the List interface and implementations ArrayList and LinkedList.
 - The JDBC API is another example.
 It exist of almost only interfaces.
-The concreate implementations are provided as "JDBC drivers".
-This enables

- you to write all the JDBC code independent of the database (DB) vendor.
+The concrete implementations are provided as "JDBC drivers".
+This enables you to write all the JDBC code independent of the database (DB) vendor.

 **Series, Factorial, Fibonacci**